‘Young And The Restless’ Spoilers: Jack’s Sex Secret Revealed, Victoria Fights For Billy

 What will this do to Billy and Phyllis’ relationship?
 Does Phyllis even know that Victoria is pining for his love?

-Today: Phyllis & Billy take a “break” from work! ????#YR
+Today: Phyllis & Billy take a “break” from work!????#YR

 A post shared by The Young and the Restless (@youngandrestlesscbs) on